Cellular-resolution atlas of the larval zebrafish brain

 How many discrete cell types exist in the vertebrate brain and how are they connected?
-In order to tackle this problem, we are automatically classifying neurons in a high-throughput fashion.
+In order to solve this problem, we are classifying neurons in a high-throughput fashion.
 The larval zebrafish brain is small but displays the basic architecture that is conserved across vertebrates.
-We are using a genetic tool that stochastically labels individual neurons with membrane-targeted fluorophores.
-Labeled neurons are imaged by confocal microscopy at high resolution and reconstructed for quantitative morphological analysis.
-In order to compare neurons between individual fish, we are registering them to a high-resolution, age-matched standard brain.
-With support from a local supercomputing center, this database shall become a web-accessible resource for the entire community.
+Neuroanatomical studies have identified all the previously described nuclei and neuropil areas, which divide the larval brain into 128 mutually exclusive, collectively exhaustive (MECE) territories.
+We are using genetic tricks to stochastically label individual neurons with membrane-targeted fluorophores.
+Labeled neurons are then imaged by confocal microscopy at high resolution and reconstructed for quantitative morphological analysis.
+In order to compare neurons between individual fish, we have registered over 4,000 of them to a high-resolution, age-matched standard brain.
+We also continue to add marker patterns to the standard brain.
+As of 2021, the set of markers includes hundrets of transgenic lines, genes and antibodies.
+With support from a local supercomputing center, this atlas has become a web-accessible resource for the entire community.

 A Cellular-Resolution Atlas of the Larval Zebrafish Brain

 Michael Kunst, Eva Laurell, Nouwar Mokayes, Dominique Förster, Marco Dal Maschio, Herwig Baier